mwedmark/nChip16/README.md

 - Bmp16ToBin
 - ImageCompression

-First find some good pictures and load them into Paint.NET.
+- Find some good pictures and load them into Paint.NET.
-Scale the picture to 320*240 for a full-screen Chip16 picture.
+- Scale the picture to 320*240 for a full-screen Chip16 picture.
-Maybe do Black-and-White by using Adjustments in Paint.NET.
+- Do filtering such as Auto-level or maybe Black-and-White by using Adjustments in Paint.NET.
-Then open up XiQuantizer which shows the picture inside its own GUI.
+- Open up XiQuantizer which after a button-press shows the picture inside its own GUI.
-Choose 16 colors to match the Chip16 color palette.
+- Choose 16 colors to match the Chip16 color palette.
-Try out different algorithms both to choose palette AND to choose dither type and setting.
+- Try out different algorithms both to choose palette AND to choose dither type and setting.
-Save picture to an uncompressed 24-bit BMP file only using 16 different colors chosen from 24-bit color space Send picture as a parameter into Bmp16ToBin which will convert it into a 16 color indexed/palettetized image and save it as a .BIN data file.
+- Save picture to an uncompressed 24-bit BMP file which then only uses 16 different colors chosen from 24-bit color space
+- Send picture as a parameter into Bmp16ToBin which will convert it into a 16 color indexed/palettetized image and save it as a .BIN data file.
-Send .BIN data file as a parameter into ImageCompression which will create a .CCI file that is an exact representation (non-destroyed version) of the .BIN file, but in a RLE compressed format.
+- Send .BIN data file as a parameter into ImageCompression which will create a .CCI file that is an exact representation (non-destroyed version) of the .BIN file, but in a RLE compressed format.
+It will also create a .PAL palette file to be used together with the picture.
-Then use the reference Chip16 assembler code to both import and extract the CCI-file directly into the frambuffer of Chip16.
+- Use the reference Chip16 assembler code to both import and extract the CCI-file+PAL-file directly into the framebuffer of Chip16.